-3.3 There are 5 sites currently active in Leicestershire, at Brooksby, Cadeby, Husbands Bosworth, Lockington, and Shawell (see Table 2 below).
+3.3.
+In the study period there were 5 sites active in Leicestershire, at Brooksby, Cadeby, Husbands Bosworth, Lockington, and Shawell (see Table 2 below).
 Two of these sites involve the working of alluvial and river terrace deposits, whilst the remainder work glacial deposits.